April 27th – 29th, 2022

 Day one started with an overview of the program by Hella Lichtenberg (ERA-NET NEURON), and Ulf Toelch (QUEST) and project pitches by the participants.

 Day two provided overviews on experimental design by Hella Lichtenberg (ERA-NET NEURON), Ulf Toelch and Natascha Drude (QUEST, Germany), and Patient and Public Involvement (PPI) across health research by Annessa Amjad (MS Society, UK), PPI expert and trainer, followed by a hands-on case study training on how and when to involve people in research projects.
-The afternoon sessions were devoted to the ELIXIR infrastructure and the DMP development with the Data Stewardship Wizard guided by Laura Portell (ELIXIR, Spain) and Jan Slifka (University of Prague, Czech Republic).
+The afternoon sessions were devoted to the ELIXIR infrastructure and the RDMkit and Data Stewardship Wizard guided by Laura Portell (ELIXIR, Spain) and Marek Suchánek (University of Prague, Czech Republic).
 The day was rounded up with a plenary lecture by Ulrich Dirnagl, past Director of the Department of Experimental Neurology, and founding director of the BIH QUEST.

 Day three comprised plenary lectures on robust evidence and translational validity by Ulf Toelch and Natascha Drude, and on data sharing and governance in the brain research area by Damian Okaibedi Eke (EBRAINS, De Montfort University, Leicester, UK).
 Both, day two and three had intense interactive sessions with individual project consultations of the participants by QUEST.